 The shoebill stork is one of those special African birds that seems unreal.
-This prehistoric-looking big bird is one of the most sought after by birders and non-birders alike.
+This prehistoric-looking big bird is one of the most sought-after species by birders and non-birders alike.

-The shoebill's solitary, quiet and patient demeanour makes it seem as though you are looking at an alien bird that has been dropped into this new world, and yet the shoebill rules its territory of the water.
+The shoebill's solitary, quiet and patient demeanour makes it seem as though you are looking at an alien bird that has been dropped into this new world, and yet the shoebill rules its territory.

 In this article, we'll take a look at some interesting facts about the shoebill, and hopefully inspire you to add it to your safari bucket list.